Information for Undocumented Workers

 • Note: The approval process is longer if using an ITIN.

-• Apply for workers’ compensation.
-Virginia limits workers compensation benefits for undocumented workers to medical benefits, including temporary disability, permanent disability, and permanent impairments.
+• Note: Virginia limits workers compensation benefits for undocumented workers to medical benefits, including temporary disability, permanent disability, and permanent impairments.

 Challenges for Undocumented Workers:

-While undocumented workers have employment rights against discrimination, an employer must terminate them if they become aware of a lack of authorization to work.
+• While undocumented workers have employment rights against discrimination, an employer must terminate them if they become aware of a lack of authorization to work.

 • But an employer CANNOT use immigration status as an excuse to fire undocumented workers who assert their workplace rights.

-• Undocumented workers may have limited remedies if they file a complaint.
-They may not be eligible for relief in the form of back pay, front pay, or reinstatement if they are found to be unauthorized to work.
+• They may not be eligible for relief in the form of back pay, front pay, or reinstatement if they are found to be unauthorized to work.

 • In the event of termination, undocumented workers are not eligible for unemployment compensation.